Middle Back Pain: 7 Causes (& How to Treat)

 In addition to pain, a compression fracture can also cause tingling that radiates to the arms, hands or legs.

-What to do: Although these fractures are very small, they can worsen if left untreated.
+How to treat: Although these fractures are very small, they can worsen if left untreated.
 Therefore, if you suspect a fracture, you should see an orthopedic surgeon.
 Avoid any strenuous activity until you have been assessed.

 6. Lung problems